wptrainingteam/learn-wp-content/lesson_plans/implementing-the-rest-api.md

 ```

 Now, if you enter an id in the delete field, and hit the delete button, then the `loadPosts` button, you should see that the post has been deleted.

-For more information in using and interacting with the WP REST API, as well as how to extend it, check out the [WP REST API Handbook](https://developer.wordpress.org/rest-api/) at developer.wordpress.org.

-Happy coding